Winnipeg (bear): History

 Upon the outbreak of World War I in August 1914, Lt.
 Harry Colebourn of The Fort Garry Horse, a Canadian cavalry regiment, volunteered his service.
 On 24 August, while en route to Valcartier in Quebec to report to the Canadian Army Veterinary Corps (CAVC) as part of the Canadian Expeditionary Force, he purchased a young bear cub for at a train stop in White River, Ontario.
 The bear's mother was probably killed in the spring of 1914 when the cub was very young and could most easily have become socialized to humans.
-The name of the hunter who sold the bear and who presumably provided the bear's early socialization is undocumented.
+The name of the hunter who sold the bear and who presumably provided the bear's early socialisation is undocumented.
 Colebourn named the bear "Winnipeg Bear", "Winnie" for short, after his adopted home city of Winnipeg, Manitoba.

 Winnie accompanied him to Valcartier and all the way to England, becoming the mascot of the CAVC and a pet to the Second Canadian Infantry Brigade Headquarters.
 According to Colebourn’s six diaries that he kept during the war, on 3 October 1914, he and Winnie departed Gaspé Bay enroute for England aboard the S.S.
 Manitou along with numerous other liners filled with troops heading for England.
 On October 17, they disembarked and left Davenport, Greater Manchester, for Salisbury Plain at 7:00 that morning.

 Before leaving for France, Colebourn left Winnie at London Zoo on 9 December 1914.

 Winnie's eventual destination was expected to be Assiniboine Park Zoo in Winnipeg, but at the end of the war, Colebourn allowed her to remain at the London Zoo, where she was much loved for her playfulness and gentleness.